OpenJavaCard/openjavacard-ndef/README.md

 ### Variants

-The TINY variant is a minimal read-only NDEF tag that can be initialized by providing NDEF data as install data during installation.
-This version of the applet has a load file size less than 1024 bytes and is recommended for serving static content.
-A good example would be pointing the user to a lost-item return service.
-Please be mindful of the fact that a static tag allows for easy identification, creating privacy concerns.
+The TINY variant is a minimal read-only NDEF tag that can be initialized by providing NDEF data as applet data during installation.
+This version of the applet has a load file size less than 1k bytes and is recommended for serving static content, such as a simple URL.
+Content size is limited to allowable install data (~200 bytes).

-The STUB variant is an applet that uses a service to generate its contents.
+The STUB variant is an applet that uses a service in another applet to generate its contents.
+This can be used for creating dynamic NDEF tags while keeping your actual application applet under its own proper AID.
-This can be used for creating dynamic NDEF tags.
-Possible applications are found in areas like unidirectional authentication and identification - such as pseudonymous lost-item return services, proof-of-presence and other types of token generation.
-This variant must be provisioned with a service ID and AID at install time unless it is configured at build time.
-Writing is not supported.
+Writing is not supported because it is not relevant and/or convenient for any use-cases I could think of.
+Load file size is slightly above 1k bytes.
+You will have to provide your own backend applet and generate your own NDEF data.

-The FULL variant is a writable and configurable NDEF tag with advanced features such as media-dependent access control and write-once support.
+The FULL variant is a writable and configurable NDEF tag with optional advanced features such as media-dependent access control and write-once support.
+It can be configured during installation and at build time.
-It can be configured during installation and at build time to include various features.
-By default this will be a writable NDEF tag with 256 bytes of memory.
+By default it will be a writable NDEF tag with 256 bytes of memory.
 Its load file size ranges from about 1k to 2k bytes depending on selected features.

+If you need to create a new variant it is recommended to start with the FULL variant as it contains every available feature except for the service feature of the STUB variant.
+(TODO: add service support to FULL variant)

 ### APDU Protocol